Founder of James Lovell Productions Ltd.

 Director & Producer

 In 1997 James produced his first PR stunt: a Pantomime Cow Convention in Trafalgar Square for Ben & Jerry’s Ice Cream.
-Soon afterwards, he founded events and entertainment company, The Ministry of Fun.
+Soon afterwards he founded events and entertainment company, The Ministry of Fun.
+Over two decades later (2020), he created James Lovell Productions Ltd.

-Amongst the hundreds of shows, events and stunts he’s directed and produced, there have been stage tours, circus & street shows, pantomimes, festivals, guerrilla campaigns, flashmobs, projections, flying pigs and giant installations.
-In 2022, he started Feejee Mermaid Live with his old PR chum Mark Borkowski.
+Amongst the hundreds of projects he’s directed and produced over the years, there have been stage tours, circus & street shows, pantomimes, Christmas grottos, festivals, promotions, guerrilla campaigns, flashmobs, projections, flying pigs and giant installations.

 But James is possibly best known for creating Santa School, the UK’s only genuine training school for professional Father Christmases.
 In 2014, this festive institution was the subject of Bad Santas, a TV documentary series made in partnership with Channel 4.